Rae Piper & Paul Chantry

-Chantry Dance Company was formed when Paul and Rae were commissioned through Sadler’s Wells by the Chinese Ministry of Culture to choreograph 5 pieces for the Chinese Calligraphy, Music and Dance Concert which was then performed on the main stage at Sadler’s Wells.
-Following this incredible debut, CDC has created over numerous works including six UK tours, a triple bill in collaboration with Ronald Corp OBE, and various major commissions.
+Chantry Dance was formed when Paul and Rae were commissioned through Sadler’s Wells by the Chinese Ministry of Culture to choreograph 5 pieces for the Chinese Calligraphy, Music and Dance Concert which was then performed on the main stage at Sadler’s Wells.
+Following this incredible debut, Chantry Dance has created over numerous works including six UK tours, a triple bill in collaboration with Ronald Corp OBE, and various major commissions.

 Rae and Paul’s choreographic work crosses many genres.